William Bell - Biography

 In 2020 William was honored with the National Endowment of the Arts "NEA" lifetime award, the nation's highest honor in the folk and traditional arts.

-In April 2023 William Bell will release an Album titled “One Step Closer To Home” with 12 NEW songs.
+In April 2023 William Bell released an Album titled “One Day Closer To Home” with 12 NEW songs.
 William Bell continues to be a major force in the music industry!